alirezakazemipour/Rainbow/README.md

 # BreakOut_Rainbow
-Implemetation of the rainbow paper on the Breakout environment.
+Implemetation of the rainbow paper.